PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 	kubectl --kubeconfig=kube-config-file get pods -n portworx

-To check portworx cluster status:
+If all of the pods are up, next check portworx cluster status:

 	PX_NS_AND_POD=$(kubectl --kubeconfig=kube-config-file get pods --no-headers -l name=portworx --all-namespaces -o jsonpath='{.items[*].metadata.ownerReferences[?(@.kind=="StorageCluster")]..name}' -o custom-columns="Col-1:metadata.namespace,Col-2:metadata.name" | head -1)
-	kubectl --kubeconfig=kube-config-file exec -n $PX_NS_AND_POD -c portworx -- /opt/pwx/bin/pxctl status
+	kubectl --kubeconfig=kube-config-file exec -n ${PX_NS_AND_POD% *} ${PX_NS_AND_POD#* } -c portworx -- /opt/pwx/bin/pxctl status

-## Adding nodes to the cluster:
+## Adding node to the cluster:

-Make sure the passwordless ssh is setup.
-If not then run the below commands:

-	export vHOSTS="<AddIPofNode>";
-	export vSSH_USER="root"
-	for i in $vHOSTS ;do ssh-copy-id ${vSSH_USER}@${i}; done

-Test the passwordless ssh.

-	for i in $vHOSTS ;do ssh ${vSSH_USER}@${i} 'sudo hostname' ; done

 To add a new node to the cluster you will need to run `add-node.sh` script.
 The script exists in the same folder where you ran the terraform commands to create the cluster.
+So navigate to the folder.
+> Note: The same ssh user will be used which you had provided while setting up the cluster.
+So make sure it is available on the new node if it was other thant the 'root' user.

+Here are the steps to add node:

+* Set variable with the IP of the node you are going to add

+		export HOST_IP="<AddIPofNode>";

+* Make sure the password-less ssh is setup.
+If not then run the below commands:

+		ssh-copy-id $(. vars;echo $PX_ANSIBLE_USER)@${HOST_IP}

+* Test the passwordless ssh.

+		ssh -oBatchMode=yes $(. vars;echo $PX_ANSIBLE_USER)@${HOST_IP} 'sudo echo "Its working!"'

+* Disable the firewall with following script (For CentOS machines):

+		(vHOSTS=$HOST_IP; ../../../../scripts/disable-firewall_CentOS.sh --disable)

+* Run the `add-node.sh` script to beging add node process.

-    ./add-node.sh <ipAddress>
+		./add-node.sh ${HOST_IP}

-This example will add a node with '192.16.1.98' IP to the cluster.
+* When completed run check if node is available on the cluster:

+		kubectl --kubeconfig=kube-config-file get nodes

 ## Removing nodes from the cluster:
 To remove a node from the cluster you will need to run `remove-node.sh` script.
 The script exists in the same folder where you ran the terraform commands to create the cluster.